 In the top picture, substrate is added from the left.
 Inside the digester is a horizontal steering mechanisms, which transports the substrate from left to right

-Figure.7: Horizontal Plug Flow Digester (source: Raven & Gregersen, 2005).
+Figure 7: Horizontal Plug Flow Digester (source: Raven & Gregersen, 2005).

 Batch Fed High Solids Digesters